 - Cross Roads Area (North): Harry Fink & Kevin Hazelton

 - Cross Roads Area (South): Steve Brecheisen & Mike Justice

 - Western Area: Franklin Ruff & Mark Durham

 - OIABA: Ben Sullivan

-The denomination cannot speak for any local congregation.
-However, the General Board passed a resolution in 1992 that says, “Homosexuality is not consistent with Christian teaching.”
-This “official position” is binding on the General Board, the national structures and their staffs and is recommended to Regions and churches.
+While the denomination does not speak for any local congregation or individual, there is a predominant position in the ABCCR on this question.
+The General Board passed a resolution in 1992 that says, “Homosexuality is not consistent with Christian teaching.”
+This position is binding on the General Board, the national structures and their staffs and is recommended to Regions and churches.
 See the ABC Time Line of Responses.

-Dr. Roy Medley, General Secretary of the American Baptist Churches, USA, has sent a letter explaining the denominational policies.
-Region Executive Ministers are also Associate General Secretaries of ABC/USA and are bound by these same policies.
-Dr. Medley’s letter.
+At the time, our General Secretary, Dr. Roy Medley of the American Baptist Churches, USA, sent a letter explaining the denominational policies.
+Region Executive Ministers are also Associate General Secretaries of ABC/USA and are bound by these policies.
+See Dr. Medley’s letter.
 In April of 2007 the GEC (General Executive Council) agreed to covenant as General Executive Council (GEC) members to give due consideration to all ABC Policy Statements and Resolutions as we recommend persons to serve at denominational levels.
-A summary explanation of the implications was prepared by Sam Chetti, Executive Minister of ABC of Los Angeles.
-Summary
+A summary explanation of the implications was prepared by Sam Chetti, then Executive Minister of ABC of Los Angeles.
+See Summary

 6. Do Pastors Have a Code of Ethics?